wwmm/fastgame/README.md

 # Application usage

 When the window is opened it will show the value of the system parameters.
-This is a good momento to open our presets menu and saving the current settings in a profile named `default` or whatever name you prefer.
+This is a good moment to open the presets menu and saving the current settings in a profile named `default` or whatever name you prefer.
 This will make it easier to recover your system default settings while doing tests.

 Once you have configured the parameters click on the `Apply` button in the window top left corner.
 After a few seconds an authentication window should be shown by your system.
 A few of the available settings can only be changed with root access.
 After authentication the settings that can be immediately applied will be applied.
-And a server that listen to the kernel Process Events Connector will be launched. this server applies to the game process settings like cpu affinity, priority scheduler, etc. It will be automatically finished once the main window is closed.
+And a server that listens to the kernel Process Events Connector will be launched.
+This server applies to the game process settings like cpu affinity, priority scheduler, etc. It will be automatically finished once the main window is closed.
 So keep FastGame window open while playing!